Darkelf2024/Darkelf-Browser/FAQ.md

 - **User Responsibility:** Users are empowered to maintain and manage their own data without interference.

 ## 2. What privacy features are enabled by default?
 Darkelf Browser is configured with strong privacy protections right out of the box:
 - **Anti-Fingerprinting:** Enabled by default to block websites from uniquely identifying your browser.
 - **HTTPS Enforcement:** Ensures all connections use secure HTTPS protocols, whenever possible.
 - **Media Device Blocking:** Access to microphones and cameras is blocked by default to prevent unauthorized use.
 - **Device Orientation Blocking:** Stops websites from accessing device motion or orientation data.
 - **Cookies Disabled:** By default, cookies are disabled, preventing websites from tracking your activity.
 - **Geolocation Disabled:** Location data is not shared with websites.
+- **WebGL Disabled:** By default, WebGL is disabled to prevent potential security risks and fingerprinting.
+- **WebRTC Disabled:** WebRTC is disabled by default to prevent IP leaks and enhance privacy.
+- **JavaScript Disabled:** JavaScript is disabled by default to block potentially harmful scripts and improve security.
+- **Tor Integration:** Enabled by default to provide anonymous browsing and enhance privacy.

 ## 3. What external requests does the browser make in its default configuration?
 With default settings, Darkelf Browser minimizes external connections: